c5shen/GPU-BLAST-plus/README.md

 # Current reference for how to do the project
 * G-BLASTN by Kaiyong Zhao and Xiaowen Chu. [link to software](http://www.comp.hkbu.edu.hk/~chxw/software/G-BLASTN.html).
+  * at the time of publication, G-BLASTN compared to BLAST v2.2.28.
+In our analysis we will run the G-BLASTN and our implementation and compare to the latest BLAST version (v2.13.0).